dnanexus/dxWDL/doc/Procedures.md

 - Lines should not go over 100 characters
 - Unit tests should assert, and not print to the console
 - WDL test files belong in the top directory `test`
+- No tabs in code, only spaces.
+- Indentation in scala code should be 4 white spaces.

 ## Building